Kaltsoon/data-management-and-databases/slides/week-5/week-5.md

 # The SUM aggregate function

-- The `SUM` aggregate function takes the name of a column as an argument and returns the _sum of all the values_ in that column:
+- The `SUM` aggregate function returns the _sum of all the values_ of a column:

 ```sql
 -- what's the sum of credits in the Course table?